hexian000/neosocksd/API.md

 **Description**

-Pause an asynchronous routine for at least sepecified time in seconds.
+Pause an asynchronous routine for at least specified time in seconds.